logesh-kumar/pusher-in-worker/README.md

 ## To run the app, you need to run server and client seperately
 - Install pnpm to handle dependencies https://pnpm.io/installation
+- Create and configure .env files in both server and ui folder.
+You can make use of the .env.example files.

 ### To run teh nodejs server, Run the following commands
  ```sh